AttackForge

 A single report will be created which contains all the data for the selected projects.
 De-duplication is performed automatically to help reduce report size.

-[ALL] Import Vulnerabilities Directly on Projects
+Import Vulnerabilities Directly on Projects

 You can now directly import vulnerabilities from your projects without having to use the AttackForge Connector.